kipprice/flow-md/lib/README.md

 This library takes in a markdown document of a particular format and transforms it into a flowchart or Choose-Your-Own-Adventure format.

-The library has a self-contained Redux store that can parse markdown files (thanks to [unified](TODO)) and transform into the models expected by the application.
+The library has a self-contained Redux store that can parse markdown files (thanks to [unified](https://github.com/unifiedjs/unified)) and transform into the models expected by the application.
 It also will handle the rendering of these models for you.
 However, there are a variety of levers you can use in order to generate a look-and-feel that is all your own.

+Try it out at https://kipprice.github.io/flow_md!

 ## Example
 ```jsx